Recently Adopted Accounting Pronouncements

 Recently Issued Accounting Pronouncements

 In November 2024, the FASB issued ASU 2024-03- Income Statement- Reporting Comprehensive Income- Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
 The amendments in this Update require disaggregated disclosure of income statement expenses for public business entities.
 The Update does not change the expense captions an entity presents on the face of the income statement; rather, it requires disaggregation of certain expense captions into specified categories in disclosures within the footnotes to the financial statements.
 For public business entities, the amendments in this Update are effective for fiscal years beginning after December 15, 2026, and interim periods within annual reporting periods beginning after December 15, 2027.
-The Company is currently evaluating the impact of this amendment on its condensed consolidated financial statements and disclosures.
+The Company is currently evaluating the impact of this amendment on its consolidated financial statements and disclosures.

 About New Standards Disclosures